Demiana: Demiana faces the Diocletian Persecutions

-When Emperor Diocletian learned that it was Mark's daughter, St. Demiana, who had persuaded her father to return to worshiping Jesus Christ, he ordered one of his commanders, who was a prince, to attack her palace with one hundred soldiers.
-Diocletian ordered him: “First, try to convince her to worship our idols by offering her riches and glory, but if she refuses then threaten her, torture her, and even behead her and her virgins to make her an example for the other Christians.”
+When Emperor Diocletian learned that it was Mark's daughter, St. Demiana, who had persuaded her father to return to worshiping Jesus Christ, he ordered one of his officers (a 'prince'), to occupy her palace with one hundred soldiers.
+Diocletian ordered him: "First, try to convince her to worship our idols by offering her riches and glory, but if she refuses then threaten her, torture her, and even behead her and her virgins to make her an example for the other Christians."
 Demiana saw the soldiers approaching, and prayed to God to strengthen their faith.
-She told her 40 friends: “If you are willing to die for Jesus' sake then you may stay, but if you cannot withstand the torments of the soldiers then hurry and escape now.”
-The forty virgins replied, “We will die with you.”
+She told her 40 fellow virgins: "If you are willing to die for Christ's sake then you may stay, but if you cannot withstand the torments of the soldiers then hurry and escape now."
+The forty virgins replied, "We will die with you and love God with you."

-The prince relayed Diocletian's message to St. Demiana by saying: "I am an envoy sent by Emperor Diocletian.
+The officer relayed Diocletian's message to St. Demiana by saying: "I am an envoy sent by Emperor Diocletian.
 I command you by his orders to worship his gods so that he may grant you whatsoever you wish."

-St. Demiana shouted: "Cursed be to the messenger and him who sent him. ...There is no other God in heaven or on earth besides the one and only true God--the Father, the Son and the Holy Spirit--the Creator, who has no beginning and no end; the omnipresent and omniscient God who will throw you in hell for eternal condemnation.
-As for me, I worship my Lord and Savior Jesus Christ, and His Good Father and the Holy Spirit--the Holy Trinity--I profess Him, ...and in His name I will die and by Him I will live forever.”
+St. Demiana shouted: "Cursed be the messenger and he who sent him ...
+There is no other God in heaven or on earth besides the one and only true God – the Father, the Son and the Holy Spirit – the creator, who has no beginning and no end; the omnipresent and omniscient God who will throw you in hell for eternal condemnation.
+As for me, I worship my Lord and Savior Jesus Christ, and his good father and the Holy Spirit – the Holy Trinity – I profess him ... and in his name I will die and by him I will live forever.”

-The prince was enraged with Demiana and ordered her to be placed in the Hinbazeen (squeezing press) until blood poured on the ground.
-When they put her in prison, an angel of the Lord appeared to her, touched her body with his illumined wings, and she was healed of all her wounds.
+The officer was enraged with Demiana and ordered her to be placed in the 'hinbazeen' (squeezing press) until her blood poured on the ground.
+When they put her in prison, an angel appeared to her, touched her body with his celestial wings, and she was healed of all her wounds.
 She was subjected to additional tortures, but through it all her faith sustained her.
-The prince issued an order for Demiana and the 40 virgins to be beheaded.
-St. Demiana received 3 heavenly crowns: for her virginity, her endurance of torture and her martyrdom.
+The officer issued an order that Demiana and the 40 virgins be beheaded.
+St. Demiana received three heavenly crowns: for her virginity, her endurance of torture and her martyrdom.

-The tomb of St. Demiana and the 40 Virgins
+The tomb of St. Demiana and the 40 virgins

-During the reign of Constantine the Great, his mother, Helena visited the site of St. Demiana's monastery palace, where she had a church built over the tomb.
-This tomb church was consecrated by Pope Alexandros (Pope of Alexandria and 19th Coptic Orthodox Patriarch of the See of St. Mark), on May 20, Bashans 12 (Coptic calendar).
+During the reign of Constantine the Great, his mother Helena visited the site of St. Demiana's monastery palace, where she had a church built over the tomb.
+This tomb church was consecrated by Pope Alexander I of Alexandria (the 19th Coptic Orthodox Patriarch of the See of St. Mark), on May 20, Bashans 12 (Coptic calendar).

-The original church was eventually destroyed but another has been rebuilt and still stands on the very same site to this day.
+The original church was eventually destroyed but it has been rebuilt several times and it still stands on the very same site to this day.
 Every year, many people visit St. Demiana's shrine, asking for her intercessions.
 The main season of visit is the period between 4th to 12th Bashans.
 (12–20 May).